 There are nearly 1.3M EVs in the United States today, with more than half in California.
 As ratepayers and taxpayers, every day we are investing in creating the EV charging infrastructure that we will be using for at least the next decade.
-Which is why it is important to invest in an infrastructure that is functional, relevant and effective ten years for now.
-We need charging stations for our use with quicker payment forms and charging available at a cheaper price.
+Which is why it's important to invest in an infrastructure that is functional, relevant and effective ten years from now.
+We need EV charging stations with quicker payment forms and charging available at a cheaper price.

-And technology changes dramatically in a decade.
-More people in the United States today have smart phones than have credit cards.
-As we move on from paying with coins to physical credit cards to contactless credit cards to our cell phones, we need to be conscious of the fact that payment methods are constantly changing and that what may seem like a permanent fix today could quickly become outmoded by tomorrow.
+Technology can change dramatically over the course of a decade.
+Today, more people in the United States have smart phones than credit cards.
+As we switch from paying with coins to physical credit cards to contactless credit cards to our cell phones, we need to be conscious of the fact that payment methods are constantly changing and, what may seem like a permanent fix today, could quickly become outdated tomorrow.

 1. Chip readers are expensive

 According to CARB’s own calculations, adding an EMV chip reader to an EV charging station increases its lifetime cost by ~$3,000—$371 for the hardware and $270/year for operations and maintenance.
-That is basically a 50-100% increase in total cost, just to add a credit card chip reader.
+That's basically a 50-100% increase in total cost just to add a credit card chip reader.

 And it’s not just taxpayer money that would be used to cover that added cost.